 All herdowners are invited to register for the Irish Johne’s Control Programme (IJCP).
 Activities carried out after 1st of January 2019 are eligible for payment under the programme.

-Farmers registered in Phase One of the programme will automatically have had their registrations carried forward to Phase Two.
+Farmers registered in Phase One of the programme have automatically have had their registrations carried forward to Phase Two.

 All herdowners should read the document requirements of the Irish Johne’s Control Programme prior to registration, and be familiar with the detail of the activities each herdowner is required to carry out as part of Phase Two.
 The current technical manual is available here.
 To register on-line for the IJCP click here.